liquidmetal-dev/flintlock/README.md

 Contributions are welcome.
 Please read the [CONTRIBUTING.md][contrib] and our [Code Of Conduct][coc].

-You can reach out to the maintainers and other contributors using the [#liquid-metal](https://weave-community.slack.com/archives/C02KARWGR7S) slack channel.
+You can reach out to the maintainers and other contributors using the [#liquidmetal](https://cloud-native.slack.com/archives/C07B5R5BLBZ) channel on the CNCF slack.

 Other interesting resources include: